trung-ho/verisys-challenge/README.md

 ## Installation
-Clone or download code, then run
+Clone or download code

+Then install all dependencies (you can skip this step if only run code by command line)
 ```bash
 bundle install
 ```
-to install all dependencies

 ## How to run
 There are 2 ways:

 ### By Web UI